MSUSEL/hawaii-pique-cwe200/README.md

 **Note: ** 4 and 5 may be need to run in separate shells / consoles

+### Query Testing ###
+There is a labeled toy dataset located in `backend/Files/CWEToyDataset` that includes 5 test cases for each CWE.
+Within each specific CWE file are 5 .java files with 3 BAD (Vulnerable) and 2 GOOD (Secure) code examples.
+To test the results of the queries run this command `codeql database analyze backend/Files/CWEToyDataset/CWEToyDatasetdb --format=sarifv2.1.0 --output=out.sarif --rerun codeql/codeql-custom-queries-java` from the project root.
+After this is complete, navigate to `testing/toy-dataset-results.py` and run this file.
+You should see the accuracies printed out in the terminal.
+If you want to know exactly how each query classified their corresponding test cases.
+Look in the `codeql_results.json` file located in the same directory.

+#### Making your queries work with the testing script ####
+If you make a new query or modify one, make sure you add the @id CWE-<NUMBER> and @cwe CWE-<NUMBER> tags to the meta data at the top of the query.

 ### Contribution guidelines ###

 * Writing tests